Sodapop909/Climate-Control-V2/README.md

 # Climate-Control-V2

-# Weather Application
+Weather Application

-This is a simple weather web application that allows users to search for the current weather in a particular city.
-It displays the temperature, weather description, humidity, wind speed, and icon representing the weather conditions for the searched city.
+This is a simple weather application website built using HTML, CSS and JavaScript.
+It allows users to search for the current weather in a given location.

-## Features
+Features

-- Search for weather data by city name
-- Displays temperature in Celsius and Fahrenheit
-- Shows weather description, humidity, and wind speed
-- Dynamic weather icon that changes based on weather conditions
-- Background image of the city fetched from Unsplash API
+Enter a location and fetch current weather data from OpenWeatherMap API Displays temperature, weather description, humidity and wind speed for the searched location Converts temperature from Celsius to Fahrenheit Fetches an image of the searched city from Unsplash API and sets it as background image Displays weather icon based on OpenWeatherMap icon code Fetches default weather data for Washington DC on page load Built With
-- Clean and responsive UI
+HTML - Structure and content

-## Technologies Used

-- HTML
-- CSS
-- JavaScript
+CSS - Styling
-- [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data
+JavaScript - Interactivity and API calls OpenWeatherMap API - Used to fetch weather data Unsplash API - Used to fetch city images
+Deployment
+The website is deployed on Netlify and connected to a GitHub repository.

+Changes pushed to the main branch on GitHub are automatically built and deployed by Netlify.

+Usage
+Visit the deployed site and allow location access to see the default weather for Washington DC Enter a location in the text box and click "Search" to fetch weather data for that city The background image, weather details, icon and converted temperature will update accordingly Credits
+Weather icon icons from Font Awesome
-- [Unsplash API](https://unsplash.com/developers) to fetch city images
+Background city images from Unsplash

-## Usage

-- User can search for a city name in the input field and click the Search button
-- Weather data for the searched city is fetched from OpenWeatherMap API
+Weather data from OpenWeatherMap
-- An image of the city is fetched from Unsplash API and set as the background
-- Page dynamically updates to display weather details for the searched city

-The app also displays weather data for a default city (Washington DC) on initial load.

-## Room for Improvement

-Some ways this app could be improved:

-- Add autocomplete suggestions for the search box
-- Store previously searched cities and show history
-- Add a visual graph for weather data over multiple days
-- Allow user to switch between Celsius and Fahrenheit

-## License

-This project is open source and available under the [MIT License](LICENSE).